Friskes/capture-db-queries/README.md

     - `advanced_verb`: Displaying the result of each test measurement
     - `auto_call_func`: Autorun of the decorated function (without arguments)
     - `queries`: Displaying raw SQL queries to the database
+    - `explain`: Displaying additional information about each request (has no effect on the orig. requests)
+    - `explain_opts`: For more information about the parameters for explain, see the documentation for your DBMS
     - `connection`: Connecting to your database, by default: django.db.connection

 ## Usage examples